- Visiting Associate Professor

 Professor Ariel Beaujot is a public historian who focuses on the stories of everyday life.
 She is currently writing a book, Comfortable Lies, Uncomfortable Truths: Public History, Private Memory and Race in 21st Century North America.
 The overall purpose of the work is to reveal the unspoken and underlying issues in our culture and to use history as a way of challenging the exclusive narratives of the past.

-In 2018-19 Beaujot is a Visiting Scholar at Western University on sabbatical from her position at the University of Wisconsin La Crosse.
-She has no teaching this year.
+Between 2018-2021 Beaujot is a Visiting Scholar at Western University on leave from her position at the University of Wisconsin La Crosse.
 Her teaching areas include: Public History, Material Culture, World History, European History, British History, and Empire/Colonialism.

 Major Research Projects:

-During this sabbatical year Beaujot is writing a book: Comfortable Lies, Uncomfortable Truths: Public History, Private Memory and Race in 21st Century North America.
-The monograph is a study of a public history project that I developed in La Crosse Wisconsin and am developing in London Ontario with Michelle Hamilton and the MA students from the Public History program.
+During the sabbatical leave Beaujot is writing a book: Comfortable Lies, Uncomfortable Truths: Public History, Private Memory and Race in 21st Century North America.
+The monograph is a study of a public history project developed in La Crosse Wisconsin (2015) and London Ontario (2019) with Michelle Hamilton and the MA students from the Public History program.
 The public history project, Hear, Here, is a place-based oral history project that aims to bring forward marginalized voices and disrupt narratives of settler colonialism, prosperity, and whiteness.
 The book is a transnational study of two predominantly white cities, the ripples created by stories from historically underrepresented people, and the resulting policy shifts.

 Victorian Fashion Accessories (London: Berg Press, 2013)